 Not only is it a great part of the world for new backpackers to start out (the tourist trail is quite worn, it’s easy to get around, lots of other travellers, etc.), but it’s a very budget friendly part of the world, and at the time, making our money last as long as possible was a top priority.

 We decided that our first stop should be the Land of Smiles, Thailand.
+There are so many amazing things to do in Thailand – especially for first time travellers.
 The feeling of landing in the crazy, chaotic, liberal, humid, loud capital city of Bangkok is indescribable.
 Our eyes were darting from side to side in order to take in all of the action.
 It was quite the culture shock… a very welcomed one.
 We were thrilled to be on the road and couldn’t believe we had over a year left ahead of us!

 This was our route through Southern Asia: